djinoz/nostr-kind-explorer/README.md

 ## License

-This plugin is released under the MIT License.
+This utility is released under the MIT License.
 See [LICENSE file for details.](https://opensource.org/license/mit)